clstmbrly/Practice-Testing-Area/fpki_hottopic_ms_constraint.md

 1. Do I need to remove the baked-in version of the FCPCA Root certificate?
 * _No, don't remove this certificate if it's already installed._
-2. Do I need to add the FCPCA (COMMON) Root certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the enterprise trust store?
+2. Do I need to add the FCPCA Root certificate to the Trust Root Certification Authorities store via GPO, or should I add it to the enterprise trust store?
-* _If FCPCA (COMMON) is already installed, you don't need to reinstall or change its root store.
+* _If the FCPCA Root certificate is already installed, you don't need to reinstall or change its root store.
 However, if it's not installed, follow the PIV Guides_ steps for [Network Authentication](https://piv.idmanagement.gov/networkconfig/){:target= "_blank"}.
 3. Do I need to change any trust bit for the GPO?
 * **NOTE: TBD.**
 4. What Windows versions are affected?